 Catacombs are interesting and often eerie burial places in Italy, and some of the best are in Rome and Sicily.
 Burials were forbidden inside the walls of Rome as early as the fifth century BCE, so mazes of underground tunnels outside the city center were used to bury thousands of bodies back in the ancient and early Christian eras.
 Today, some of them are open to the public for tours.

+In most Christian catacombs that are open for viewing, the bones have been moved to areas outside the public eye.
+In some churches and cemeteries in Rome, Naples, and Sicily, entire chambers or multiple rooms are filled with skeletons, skulls, mummies and random bones of the long-ago deceased.
 While they may be a little intense for younger children, Italy's catacombs and mummies offer a fascinating glimpse into the country's history.
 They are usually especially popular with kids from about 10 years old and up.

 Roman Burial Place at Via Appia Antica

 Rome's Via Appia Antica, the Old Appian Way, outside the walls of Rome, was used as a burial place for early Christians as well as pagans.
 At all of the catacombs along the Appian Way, the bones of the dead have been removed to areas deep in the tunnels.
 What you see now are the honeycombs of burial niches which once held bones and in some cases, urns with ashes.

 - Catacombs of St. Callixtus, Catacombe di San Callisto: St. Callixtus, the biggest and most popular of the catacombs, has a network of galleries about 19 km long and 20 meters deep.
 Highlights of the catacombs include the crypt of nine popes and early Christian frescoes, paintings and sculptures.